appleseedlab/superc/README.md

-# xtc
+# SuperC

-A clone of the xtc project including SuperC and Kmax.
-The main homepage for xtc is http://www.cs.nyu.edu/xtc/, where past versions and links to publications can be found.
+SuperC is a parsing framework that preserves preprocessor conditionals during C preprocessing and parsing.
+SuperC is bundled with the xtc framework, from which it uses the AST and Type libraries.
+The original project homepage can be found at http://www.cs.nyu.edu/xtc/, where past versions and links to publications can be found.

 ## Dependencies and environment variables